ColumbiaCGUI/ARUI/README.md

 * Adding 'RegisterDetectedObject(..)' and 'DeRegisterDetectedObject(..)' so a 3D mesh can be added to the view management.
 * Small improvements confirmation dialogue
 * Notification indicator for task messages
-* Redesign orb face ('eyes', 'mouth')
+* Redesign virtual agent face ('eyes', 'mouth')

 3/11/23:
 * Improvement confirmation dialogue (top of FOV, instead of the bottom, added audio feedback and touch input)
-* Added view management (for orb (controllable), tasklist, confirmation dialogue and hands (all non-controllables).
+* Added view management (for virtual agent (controllable), tasklist, confirmation dialogue and hands (all non-controllables).
 The objective of view management is to avoid decreasing the legibility of virtual or real objects in the scene.
-Controllable will move away from non-controllable obejcts  (e.g., the orb should not overlap with hands if the user is busy working on a task)
+Controllable will move away from non-controllable obejcts  (e.g., the virtual agent should not overlap with hands if the user is busy working on a task)
 * Code documentation
-* Minor improvements (task list fixed with transparent items, fixed orb message not shown when looking at task list)
+* Minor improvements (task list fixed with transparent items, fixed virtual agent message not shown when looking at task list)
 * Added 'stop' keyword that immediately stops the audio task instructions
 * Audio task instructions can be muted

 2/19/23:
 * Fixed issue with task id.
-If the taskID given in SetTaskID(..) is the same as the current one, the orb will not react anymore.
+If the taskID given in SetTaskID(..) is the same as the current one, the virtual agent will not react anymore.
 * Added confirmation dialogue
 * Added option to mute text to speech for task instructions